 Duty to conduct meaningful discussions satisfied; The Code and related regulations do not contain a provision to conduct "meaningful" discussions similar to the federal regulations.
 Even under the federal requirement of "meaningful" discussions, the procuring agency satisfied that provision when it issued four addenda addressing the prospective offeror's questions.
-The offeror should not have anticipated a further opportunity to discussion revision of the specifications, and the procuring agency's position.
+The offeror should not have anticipated a further opportunity to discussion revision of the specifications, and the procuring agency was not required to take additional affirmative steps to alert the offeror as to the procuring agency's position.
 Bombardier Transportation (Holdings) USA, Inc. v.
 Director, Department of Budget and Fiscal Services, City and County of Honolulu, 128 Haw.
 413, 2898 P.3d 1049 (Haw.
 App.
 2012).

 I. Award; Award shall be made to the responsible offeror whose proposal is determined in writing to be the most advantageous taking into consideration price and the evaluation factors set forth in the request for proposals.
-No other factors or criteria shall be used in the evaluation. $HRS \ (30); HAR \ (3-122-57)$ .
+No other factors or criteria shall be used in the evaluation.
+HRS \$103D-303(g); HAR \$3-122-57.